 Gian Maria Gros-Pietro (Torino, 1942).

-Chairman of the Board of Directors of Intesa Sanpaolo since April 2016 after being Chairman of the Management Board of the Bank from May 2013.
+Chair of the Board of Directors of Intesa Sanpaolo since April 2016, after being Chair of the Management Board of the Bank from May 2013.

 Carlo Messina (Roma, 1962).

 Managing Director and Chief Executive Officer of Intesa Sanpaolo since 29 September 2013.